Diane Ladd: Career

+In 1953, while living in New Orleans, Ladd was cast in a production of the Jack Kirkland play Tobacco Road, and later moved to New York City, where she acted on stage and screen.

+Ladd met Bruce Dern in an off Broadway production of Orpheus Descending in 1960; during the course of the production they got married.
+Together they appeared in several films including The Wild Angel and The Rebel Rousers in the 1960s, Mrs. Munck in 1995, and American Cowslip in 2009.

 In 1971, Ladd joined the cast of the CBS soap opera The Secret Storm.
 She was the second actress to play the role of Kitty Styles on the long-running daytime serial.
 She later had a supporting role in Roman Polanski's 1974 film Chinatown, and was nominated for an Academy Award for Best Actress in a Supporting Role for her role as Flo in the film Alice Doesn't Live Here Anymore.
 That film inspired the television series Alice, in which Flo was portrayed by Polly Holliday.
 When Holliday left the TV series, Ladd succeeded her as waitress Isabelle "Belle" Dupree.

+Her subsequent film appearances included Black Widow (1987), National Lampoon's Christmas Vacation (1989), Ghosts of Mississippi (1996), Primary Colors (1998), 28 Days (2000) and Joy (2015).
 She appeared in the independent screwball comedy Hold Me, Thrill Me, Kiss Me in 1992, where she played a flirty, aging Southern belle alongside her real mother, actress Mary Lanier.

-In 1993, Ladd appeared in the episode "Guess Who's Coming to Chow?" of the CBS comedy/western series Harts of the West in the role of the mother of co-star Harley Jane Kozak.
-The 15-episode program, set on a dude ranch in Nevada, starred Beau Bridges and Lloyd Bridges.

 In 2004, Ladd played psychic Mrs. Druse in the television miniseries of Stephen King's Kingdom Hospital.
 In April 2006, Ladd released her first book, Spiraling Through The School of Life: A Mental, Physical, and Spiritual Discovery.
 In 2007, she co-starred in the Lifetime Television film Montana Sky.

-In addition to her Academy Award nomination for Alice Doesn't Live Here Anymore, she was also nominated (again in the Best Actress in a Supporting Role category) for both Wild at Heart and Rambling Rose, both of which she starred alongside her daughter Laura Dern.
+In addition to her Academy Award nomination for Alice Doesn't Live Here Anymore, she was also nominated (again in the Best Actress in a Supporting Role category) for both Wild at Heart and Rambling Rose, in both of which she starred alongside her daughter Laura Dern.
 Dern received a nomination for Best Actress for Rambling Rose.
 The dual mother and daughter nominations for Ladd and Dern in Rambling Rose marked the first time in Academy Awards history that such an event had occurred.
 They were also nominated for dual Golden Globe Awards in the same year.

-Ladd has also worked in theatre.
+Ladd also worked in theatre.
 She made her Broadway debut in Carry Me Back to Morningside Heights in 1968.
 In 1976, she starred in A Texas Trilogy: Lu Ann Hampton Laverty Oberlander, for which she received a Drama Desk Award nomination.

-On November 1, 2010, Ladd, Laura Dern, and Bruce Dern received adjoining stars on the Hollywood Walk of Fame; this is the first time family members have been given such consideration on the Walk.
-Ladd's star is the 2,421st.
+On November 1, 2010, Ladd, Laura Dern and Bruce Dern received adjoining stars on the Hollywood Walk of Fame; this was the first time three members of the same family had been awarded stars on the Walk on the same occasion.

 She starred in the Hallmark Channel series Chesapeake Shores.

+Ladd's final two film roles were in Gigi & Nate and Isle of Hope, both from 2022.